We all make financial mistakes on the road to financial literacy.

 Thinking the stock market is too risky

-If you’re squirreling away all of your extra cash in an ultra-safe savings account, you’re likely missing out on the opportunity to build wealth.
+If you’re squirreling away all of your extra cash in an ultra-safe savings account, you’re likely missing out on the opportunity to get ahead financially.

 Yes, it’s good to have an emergency fund and to keep that money in a safe place, such as a savings account.
 But the return on investment in a savings account is likely to be low.
 It’s not easy to grow wealthy by putting all of your money into such an account.

-Investing at least a modest amount of money in the stock market is likely to serve you better.
-You'll have to learn to live with the ups and downs of the market, but historically, investing in stocks has been among the best ways to grow rich throughout an entire lifetime.
+Investing a modest amount of money in the stock market will likely serve you better.
+You'll have to learn to live with the ups and downs of the market, but historically, investing in stocks has been among the best ways to grow wealthy.

 Bottom line

-The path to financial freedom is long and winding and often littered with traps that can deplete your bank account.
+The path to financial freedom is long, winding and often littered with traps that can deplete your bank account.
 The stark reality is that these pitfalls are easy to get into and difficult to escape.

 To that end, consider working with a financial advisor who can help you create a plan to build wealth.